jshin83/data-structures-and-algorithms/stacksandqueues/PSEUDOCODE_README.md

-# Pseudoqueue
+# Pseudo Queue
 <!-- Short summary or background information -->

 ## Challenge
 <!-- Description of the challenge -->
-Create a pseudoqueue class that acts like a queue but is done with two Stacks.
+Create a Pseudo Queue class that acts like a queue but is actually two Stacks.

 ## Approach & Efficiency
 [code](./src/main/java/pseudoqueue/QueueWithStacks.java)